“The speed of the boss is the speed of the team.”

 1. Inspires a Shared Vision

 Hone your understanding of your organization’s vision.
 Talking in-depth about vision with company leaders will give you a better grasp of it.
 Even if you’re not a high-level leader, understanding how your department fits into the big picture will help you and your people excel.
 Then instill the vision in your people.
 At the beginning of a meeting, talk about how the project you’re presenting furthers the organization’s vision and mission.
 People will have a stronger grasp of their importance, and in turn, greater motivation, when they share the vision and goals.

 2. Be a Great PR Agent

 To be a better boss, show how much you care about your people’s success.
 Sing your people’s praises in front of colleagues and superiors.
 This shows you’re committed to their advancement.
 Let them hear you giving praise, but don’t hold back if they’re out of earshot, either.
 If you speak highly of them in a private meeting with your own boss, mention it to them later.
+Tell them exactly how you’re working to increase their chances of promotion.
 Your loyalty to them will increase their loyalty to you.